amedama41/docxbuilder/docs/source/docxbuilder.rst

     If true, table headers will be displayed on each page which the table is arranged in.
     If a table has no headers, this option is ignored.
     Default: ``False``.
+**docx_style_names**
+  A dictionary from a reStructuredText class name to a docx style name.
+  The styles will be applied to characters or tables with the corresponding class names.
+  The detail is described on :ref:`user_defined_styles_section`.
+  Default:: empty.

 These configurations can be added to ``conf.py``::